Neighbourhoods in Chilliwack: Downtown Chilliwack

 Also known as Chilliwack Proper, is the historical urban centre of the city.
-Several cultural attractions, such as the Prospera Centre, Chilliwack Cultural Centre and the new “District 1881” are located there, as well as key government buildings, such as City Hall, FVRD offices, and the Provincial Court of British Columbia.
+Several cultural attractions, such as the Chilliwack Coliseum, Chilliwack Cultural Centre and District 1881 are located there, as well as key government buildings, such as City Hall, FVRD offices, and the Provincial Court of British Columbia.

 The Eagle Landing Shopping Center is located southwest of downtown, between Chilliwack and Sardis.

 East Chilliwack

 A rural-suburban community located between Downtown Chillwack to the west, and Rosedale to the east.

 Fairfield Island

-A mainly suburban and residential neighborhood, and the northernmost community within the city boundaries.
+A mainly suburban and residential neighbourhood, and the northernmost community within the city boundaries.

 Rosedale

 A rural-suburban community in the north-eastern part of the city.